Kalvin Phillips: International career

+Player profile

 Style of play

 After starting his career as a box-to-box or central midfielder, Phillips was converted into a defensive midfielder by Marcelo Bielsa before the start of the 2018–19 season.
 He is known for his range of short sharp passing, long ball distribution and ability to start attacks whilst covering his defensive duties, with him described as a 'lynchpin'.

+Phillips was also converted into playing as a centre back under Bielsa.

+Reception

 Marcelo Bielsa described his style "He's very good at getting the ball and putting it into another space, a better space.
 He's very good when he has to cover the team when our full-backs go in attack.
 And when we are outnumbered, he is very good with his defending."
-Phillips was also converted into playing as a centre back under Bielsa.

 For his similar style of play, Phillips was given the nickname "Yorkshire Pirlo" by Leeds fans in homage to Andrea Pirlo.
-Following his performance for England against Croatia at the Euro 2020, he was described as “brilliant at finding little pockets of space that turn a simple passing move into a dangerous attack.”
+Pirlo himself has labelled Phillips a "bit of a regista", the role for which Pirlo was highly regarded himself.
+Following his performance for England against Croatia at Euro 2020, he was described as "brilliant at finding little pockets of space that turn a simple passing move into a dangerous attack."